Next Council Meeting

 What address should I mail a Medical Records request?

-Requests from attorneys for Medical Records either by Subpoena or Medical Release forms signed by the patient and/or personal representative should be mailed to Lexington County EMS, Attention: Billing Department, 407 Ball Park Road, Lexington, SC 29072.
+Requests from attorneys for Medical Records either by Subpoena or Medical Release forms signed by the patient and/or personal representative should be mailed to Lexington County EMS, Attention: Billing Bureau, 407 Ball Park Road, Lexington, SC 29072.
 Payments should be made payable to Lexington County EMS.
 Payments should be included with the request or an invoice can be sent to you, due within 30 days of receipt.

 I was transported by the ambulance, what information do you need to file with my insurance carrier?